aavegotchi/aavegotchi-wiki/posts/en/faq.md

 The table below summarizes the information:

 table_kyc

-### What does Aave have to do with Aavegotchi?

-Aavegotchi began with an Aave ecosystem grant, entrusted with permission to use the Aave ghost logo.
-The Aavegotchi game incorporates the use of [aTokens](/spirit-force) as a central element of gameplay, and as of November 2020, Aave is also an [official investor](https://medium.com/aave/aave-takes-stake-in-aavegotchis-pixelcraft-studios-a136fbe475f) in Pixelcraft Studios, the team behind Aavegotchi.

 ### Can aTokens staked inside an Aavegotchi get liquidated?
 No. The aTokens staked inside an Aavegotchi cannot be used as collateral for borrowing on the Aave platform.
 Thus, such aTokens cannot get liquidated.